-To my mind, examples of real people eating nearly 100% meat diets for long periods of time gives us much more powerful information about meat and health than conventional scientific studies conducted over short periods of time in which one group of people eats a little more meat or a few extra servings of vegetables than another group of people.
+To my mind, examples of real people eating mostly-meat diets for long periods of time gives us much more powerful information about meat and health than conventional scientific studies conducted over short periods of time in which one group of people eats a little more meat or a few extra servings of vegetables than another group of people.

 Meet the Meat Mongers

 - The Inuit of the Canadian Arctic thrived on fish, seal, walrus and whale meat.

 - The Chukotka of the Russian Arctic lived on caribou meat, marine animals and fish.

 - The Masai, Samburu, and Rendille warriors of East Africa survived on diets consisting primarily of milk and meat.

 - The steppe nomads of Mongolia ate mostly meat and dairy products.

 - The Sioux of South Dakota enjoyed a diet of buffalo meat.

 - The Brazilian Gauchos nourished themselves with beef.